| |

 Department of Microbiology & Immunology, University of Michigan

-Medical School, Ann Arbor, MI, USA): The Ruminococcus bromii amylosome deploys multiple CBMs that recognize different aspects of starch structure
+Medical School, Ann Arbor, MI, USA): The Ruminococcus bromii amylosome deploys multiple CBMs that recognize different aspects of starch structure James H.

 Geiger (Department of